tcosolutions/betterscan/README.md

 CLI Mode only

 1) Clone the repo i.e into `/tmp/test`
 2) set env var CODE_DIR i.e `export CODE_DIR=/tmp/test`.
 This env var should point to your Git cloned repo dir.
-Set LIC env var.
+Set LIC env and optionally SNYK_TOKEN var.
 3) Cd into it (this is important!)
 4) Run `checkmate init`
 5) Run `checkmate git init`